singhritesh85/aws-rds-java-azure-vmss/README.md

+## Provivide parameters
+Provide tenant id, subscription id, client id and client secret

-## Java project with integration of Database
+### Java project with integration of Database

 Goal: The purpose of this project is to test java application connectivity with AWS RDS(MySQL)